 EMT salary in Delaware

-The national salary for Emergency Medical Technicians and Paramedics was $33,380 in 2017 according to the Bureau of Labor Statistics.
-The median pay, in addition to more local statistics for Delaware, is illustrated in the following table.
+The median pay for EMTs in Delaware, in addition to more local statistics for Delaware, is illustrated in the following table using bls.gov.

 |Wilmington, DE-MD-NJ Metropolitan Division||Hourly||$15.52||$18.20||$28.27|